-The following steps illustrate how to calibrate a flow meter on an LP series seed treater.
 You will need a stopwatch for this calibration.

-1. Determine a desired flow rate.
+1. Determine a desired flow rate

 EXAMPLE: The seed treatment slurry rate is 5 ounces per cwt.

 Seed Flow Rate = 10.8 cwt/min. x 5 oz./cwt. = 54 oz./min.
 54 oz. is the rate the pump should be pumping in one minute.

-- 2. Set the Liquid Flow Rate using the Liquid Adj. dial.
-Increase or decrease the pump speed until the liquid flow rate has been matched. - 3.
-Begin the calibration process by pumping chemical into the calibration tube and using the stop watch to start timing once the liquid reaches the zero mark on the calibration tube. - 4.
-Note the rate that the flow meter is currently reading
+- 2. Set the Liquid Flow Rate.
+Make sure the chemical is diverted back into the mix tank, then using the Liquid Adj. dial, increase or decrease the pump speed until the liquid flow rate has been matched. - 3.
+Begin the calibration process by pumping chemical into the calibration tube or a measuring cup and using the stop watch to start timing once the liquid reaches the zero mark on the calibration tube. - 4.
+Note the rate that the flow meter display on the pump stand is currently reading.